tango-controls/rfc/12/README.md

 ![Subscription_1.png](images/Subscription_1.png)

-The main goal of the this protocol implementation is to allow a Client receive events from a Server:
+The main goal of this protocol implementation is to allow a Client receive events from a Server:

 * Server MUST publish events of EVENT_TYPE